Universiteit Leiden

 • Project advisor on digital literacy

-• Campaign strategist for a Campaign developer
+• Campaign strategist for a campaign developer

-• Scientific employee for a foundation
+• Academic employee for a foundation

 Teacher qualification

-If you are interested in a career in teaching, you can apply for the Dutch-taught teacher-training MA at the ICLON Graduate School of Education after graduating from the master’s programme.
+Are you interested in pursuing a career in education?
+Then you may apply for the Dutch-taught teacher-training MA at the ICLON Graduate School of Education after graduating from the master’s programme.
 To be admitted, you need to have a master’s degree in the relevant discipline.
-Fluency in Dutch is mandatory, and additional entry requirements may apply.
+Fluency in Dutch is mandatory and additional entry requirements may apply.

 Willem Kieviet